robinjohnhopkins/openshift-quickstarts/todolist/README.md

       memory: “1000Mi"
 ```

+There is a requirement for secret jws-app-secret, without which openshift will not standup the app.

-created a web hook secret to see that http can work though https wont
+Create a web hook secret jws-app-secret (that wont be used) to see that the http route can work.
-jws-app-secret
+NB the https route will not work at this stage.

 http://jws-app-tomtest.apps.ca-central-1.starter.openshift-online.com/index.html